-Alec began playing professionally in the early 90’s while studying at The Jerusalem Academy Of Music.
-He became an in-demand piano player and performed with many local musicians doing club dates concerts and festivals.
-Alec Katz has often performed with visiting American jazz artists such as Arnie Lawrence, Walter Blanding, Abraham Burton, Eric Alexander, Donald Harrison, Renee Lee and many others.
+Alec began playing professionally in the early ’90s while studying at The Jerusalem Academy of Music.
+Playing gigs in Jerusalem, Tel Aviv and around the country, he became an in-demand piano player and performed with many local musicians doing club dates, concerts and festivals.
+Alec Katz has often performed with visiting American jazz artists such as Arnie Lawrence, Walter Blanding, Abraham Burton, Eric Alexander, Donald Harrison, Renee Lee, and many others.

-In the late ’90s studied at The Royal Conservatory, The Hague (Holland).
-His mentors were great masters Frans Elsen and Barry Harris.
+In the late ’90s, Alec lived in The Nederlands and studied at The Royal Conservatory, The Hague.
+He has had the fortune to study with the legendary Dutch pianist Frans Elsen and the legendary pianist Barry Harris.
 During the years in The Nederlands Alec has played and recorded with some of the finest European musicians such as Niels Tausk, Klemens Marktl, Benjamin Herman and John Engels.
 He graduated with honors from The Royal Conservatory with B.M.
 Degree in jazz piano performance.

-Alec continues performing at major music events and festivals such as Red Sea Jazz Festival, Tel Aviv Jazz Festival, Givatayim Theater, Tel Aviv Museum and Heichal Ha-Tarbut (Cultural Palace, Charles Bronfman Auditorium) and as a soloist with Jerusalem Symphony Orchestra.
+Alec continues performing at major music events and festivals such as the Red Sea Jazz Festival, Tel Aviv Jazz Festival, Givatayim Theater, Tel Aviv Museum and Heichal Ha-Tarbut (Cultural Palace) and as a soloist with Jerusalem Symphony Orchestra.

-In the 2009-10 Alec Katz has invited a legendary jazz bassist and composer Chuck Israels for series of concerts and master classes.
-The highlights of this become a live trio recording with Chuck Israels at Milestone Jazz Club in Binyamina and a memorable Jazz Workshop at The Center For Jazz Studies, Israeli Conservatory in Tel Aviv.
+In 2009-10 Alec Katz has invited a legendary jazz bassist and composer Chuck Israels for series of concerts and masterclasses.
+The highlights of this become a live trio recording with Chuck Israels on bass and Yonatan Rosen on drums at Milestone Jazz Club in Binyamina and a memorable Jazz Workshop at The Center For Jazz Studies, Israeli Conservatory in Tel Aviv.

 Besides performing, writing and producing Alec Katz also is a dedicated educator.
 He is teaching music for more than 20 years.
 Alec is a jazz piano, harmony, improvisation and ensembles instructor at The Center For Jazz Studies, The Israeli Conservatory and at Rimon School of Music.